thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 It may be necessary to accept a small amount of over-design in order to utilize a standard wire diameter.

 Alternatively, increase the FS_2 MAX constraint or disable that MAX constraint.
-This will likely result in a very conservative (heavy) design.
+This action will allow Search to produce a very conservative (heavy) design and consider it to be feasible.

 See also:
  - [Factor of Safety section of Spring Design Overview](/docs/Help/SpringDesign/spring_oview.html#FoS)